This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 The dune fields at Murlough are the best and most extensive example of dune heath within Ireland with over 600 species of butterflies and moths, one of which, the Marsh Fritillary butterfly, is of European importance.
 The site is internationally important for wintering wildfowl and waders.

-At this time of year there's nothing quite like wrapping up warm and heading outdoors on a walk.
-Autumn is a great time to walk the trails and a brilliant way to see the wildlife that Murlough has to offer.
+At this time of year there's nothing quite like a walk at Murlough, particularly when the bluebells are colouring the landscape and the song of the cuckoo can be heard in the distance.
+Summer is a great time to walk the trails and a brilliant way to see the wildlife that Murlough has to offer.

 Download one of our walking trails.